gfox72/DOCTEST/DERO_RPC_API.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Example of submitblock output*

 # 3.2.5 getlastblockheader
-The method"getlastblockheader"returns the latest blockheader of the (currently synced) chain.
+The method "getlastblockheader" returns the latest blockheader of the (currently synced) chain.
 This is equal to the top unstable height.
 This method is called without parameters.

 | Result | Type  | Description             |